evlaV/steamos-atomupd/README.md

 We have a few unit tests, now the next would be to have more advanced tests in different scenarios, to ensure that both server and client behave as expected.
 Am I talking about acceptance tests?
 Here come a few ideas of things to test:
-- test that the 'want-unstable' flag is honored by the server, and works as expected on the client-side as well (getting a boolean from a config object is error-prone).
 - ensure that both client and server behave when there's no update available.
 - ensure that if no update is available, there's no update file in the runtime dir (ie. even if there was a file before the client runs, the file should be